-Figure 6 shows the magnitude distribution of the parameter Γ_1 after the application of Graftieaux's method with 8- and 24points on the average velocity field.
-Both cases show a concentration of the magnitude in a core with one peak in the same location at $(x/\Delta x, y/\Delta y) = (11,14)$ and with an almost identical magnitude of $\Gamma_1 \approx 0.97$, although the 24-p scheme extends its distribution over a larger zone.
+Figure 6 shows the magnitude distribution of the parameter Γ_1 after the application of Graftieaux's method with 8 and 24 points to the average velocity field.
+Both cases show a concentration of the magnitude in a core with one peak in the same location at $(x/\Delta x, y/\Delta y) = (11, 14)$ and with an almost identical magnitude of $\Gamma_1 \approx 0.97$, although the 24point scheme extends its distribution over a larger zone.